 - Heat your coconut oil in a frying pan over medium heat and add the chicken.
 Cook until golden brown.

 - Add the diced apples and spices.
-Stir to combine and turn off heat.
+Stir to combine and turn off the heat.

 - Your soup vegetables should be done now, so remove from heat and add your coconut milk.